What is Remote Device Management (RDM)?

 - Mobile Device Management (MDM): These platforms are designed specifically to manage mobile devices (Android or Apple iOS) through features like policy management, over-the-air software updates, and fleet management.

-- Remote Monitoring and Management (RMM): Similar to MDM but usually focused on Windows- or Linux-based devices, these tools assist with software updates, security vulnerability monitoring, device lifecycle management, and more.
+- Remote Monitoring and Management (RMM): Similar to MDM but usually focused on MIcrosoft Windows- or Linux-based devices, these tools are used by IT admins and technical support teams to manage a remote device ecosystem.
+RMM can be used to assist with software updates, security vulnerability monitoring, device lifecycle management, onboarding and provisioning, automating workflows, and more.
 Two categories within RMM include: RMM for IT Infrastructure (i.e. computers, servers, etc.) and RMM for connected products (i.e. kiosks, digital signage, POS systems, security systems, etc.)

 - Remote Desktop Protocol (RDP): Often a feature in both MDM and RMM platforms, remote access or remote desktop tools allow support teams to remotely access a device as if they were in front of it, aiding in remote troubleshooting and support.
 Common Remote Desktop Tools include Splashtop, LogMeIn, and TeamViewer.